 In addition, our capital expenditures relate in the vast majority to infrastructure for new households connected (as opposed to maintenance of the infrastructure of already connected households), generating new cash flow and revenues and reducing our leverage in the short- to medium-term after the capital expenditure is made.

 Access to long-term sources of financing.
 Our strong cash flow generation from operations and our role as an essential public service provider places us in a privileged position in our industry to obtain long-term, low-cost financing from Brazilian public banks, and domestic and international multilateral agencies and development banks.
 We do not depend on a limited number of sources of financing, but instead have access to various funding alternatives in the Brazilian and international markets to fund our working capital needs and our capital expenditure programs.

-World class shareholders and strong corporate governance practices.
-Our shareholders are Grupo Equipav (a Brazilian infrastructure conglomerate with long time history and expertise in the sector), GIC (Sovereign Wealth Fund of the Government of Singapore), IFC, and GIF (managed by IFC).
+World class shareholder and strong corporate governance practices.
+Our shareholders are Grupo Equipav (a Brazilian infrastructure conglomerate with long time history and expertise in the sector) and GIC (Sovereign Wealth Fund of the Government of Singapore), a global investor with well over U$100 billion in assets in over 40 countries worldwide.
 This group provides a unique combination of technical knowledge, financial diligence and disciplined approach to new projects and a stamp of quality by international investors and multilateral organizations which makes us uniquely positioned to drive value and pursue sustained growth for our stakeholders.